Hurricane Ida leaves at least 1 dead and more than a million without power as it slows to a near standstill over Louisiana - KESQ

 “We’re going to make sure we get as many boats as possible,” to assist with rescues he said, adding that boats were ready to move in as soon as the weather broke.
 “It really breaks your heart when you know those people and you can’t get to those people.”

+In nearby northwestern Plaquemines Parish, flash flooding was reported early Monday morning after a levee failed near Highway 23, according to the National Weather Service in New Orleans.
+Based on the number of calls, texts and emails coming from the area, Louisiana Lt.
+Governor Billy Nungesser earlier told CNN he believes there were probably “several dozen” people who didn’t leave the parish and were waiting out the storm.

-After making landfall Sunday, Ida has now slowed to a near crawl over Louisiana as a Category 1 storm, causing flash flood emergencies as it dumps inches of rain on the southeastern part of the state.
+After making landfall Sunday, Ida has now slowed to a near crawl over Louisiana, causing flash flood emergencies as it dumps inches of rain on the southeastern part of the state.

 Making landfall on the 16th anniversary of Hurricane Katrina, Ida is already historic in its own right.
 The storm is now tied with Hurricane Laura from last year and the Last Island Hurricane of 1856 as the state’s strongest storm ever.